Playboy (USA)

 THE HIGH LIFE

-Finding the right tuxedo may not be as simple as black and white, but we managed
+Finding the right tuxedo may not be as simple as black and white, but we managed to find formalwear to suit every form.

 BY JOSEPH DE ACETIS